dtr-org/unit-e/README.md

 redoing from scratch of the alpha testnet :warning::warning::warning:

 This repository hosts the implementation of the first Unit-e client: `unit-e`, also known as the "Feuerland" client.
-It's based on [Bitcoin C++ client](https://github.com/bitcoin/bitcoin) and introduces major improvements and features such as:
+It's based on the [Bitcoin C++ client](https://github.com/bitcoin/bitcoin) and introduces major improvements and features such as:

 * Replace Proof of Work (PoW) with [Esperanza Proof of Stake (PoS)]( https://github.com/dtr-org/unit-e-project/blob/master/specs/spec_v1.0.md#block-proposal).
-  Unlike most blockchain projects, that's a complete rewrite of the consensus,leaving no trace of PoW while keeping the UTXO model and other areas (blockchain, extra features, p2p, wallet) functioning, potentially enjoying from future upstream improvements.
+  Unlike most blockchain projects, that's a complete rewrite of the consensus, leaving no trace of PoW while keeping the UTXO model and other areas (blockchain, p2p, wallet) functioning, potentially benefiting from future upstream improvements.
 In order to make it happen, we decoupled the layers and features to [components with dependency injection](https://github.com/dtr-org/unit-e/pull/137) following software design best practices.
 Allowing good testability and being able to do future